ryanannis/TileBuddy/README.md

 The core algorithm is implemented but the UI is rough around the edges, mostly missing visual cues for interactions.
 Please submit a push request or issue if you wish to improve anything.

 Additional manual data input is also required for adding non-Scrabble boards.
+Pull requests are accepted if you want to add your favorite word game.
+The format is fairly intuitive and can be found in /static/boardFormats.

 ## License